-Peter concedes: “At first I had an ego, and my attitude was, No!
-This is mine!
-But then I started to see that I couldn’t do it all by myself and how much stronger the business is with Gina as a partner.”
-Peter has the law degree and other professional designations, and Gina runs the office and serves as bookkeeper.
-But both say she is now a true equal in the firm—the details of the partnership are written in job descriptions for both spouses.
+Peter has two law degrees—a J.D. and an LL.M.—and is president at the company.
+Gina serves as bookkeeper.
+But both say she is now a true equal in the firm—the details of the business partnership are in job descriptions for both spouses.
 “Gina has excellent judgment about people, and she has taught me how to decide if a client or employee is right for our company,” Peter says.

-Clients appreciate the atmosphere of the firm.
+And clients appreciate the atmosphere of the firm.
 “Our clients really like how we work together and treat each other—and that translates into how we treat them,” Peter says.
 “Our skills complement each other well and we are much stronger working together.”

 Gina and Bernard Baski

 Secrets: Define roles at work and home; enlist the help of a couples therapist.

 Soon after the Baskis met 23 years ago, Gina left her college teaching job and the two teamed to build a business based on their shared passion for health and fitness.

 “It all happened so organically,” Gina says.
 “We are both good at different things, and we took over different aspects of the business.”
 She oversees all the companies’ administration and business development; Bernard is responsible for the fitness programming, hiring and training coaches.
 Add on the supplement business and two children, and “it can all be very challenging,” Gina says.